 Have you ever made a commitment to yourself and not stuck to it, or thought it was too hard and failed?
 Everyone has!
 It is extremely hard, however, to blow off a promise or commitment that you make to a friend or family member, so maybe this could be your answer?
-Whether it’s downsizing your plus size clothing in your wardrobe, or just wanting to shed a few kilos to look better, making a promise or committing to a sports team could get you on the right track.
+Whether it’s downsizing your plus size clothing in your wardrobe, or just wanting to shed a few kilos to buy that sleeveless puffa jacket, making a promise or committing to a sports team could get you on the right track.

 Studies have long shown that owning a furry friend can actually help you shed those lingering kegs you have been carrying on your body.
 By adopting a little pooch, you are committing to walking under the street lighting your little mate at least once every single day, meaning that indirectly you are losing weight while keeping your new friend happy.

 Another study we have been reading has suggested that women actually are more inclined to stay motivated exercising when they are rocking out to their favourite tunes.
 Thank god there are a few music platforms that offer song playlists for people who are working out or doing similar activities, so when you are working out or doing a group pilates session in Melbourne, be sure to rock out to the tunes you enjoy the most.

 4.Get Out Your Sexiest-Skinny Outfit

 Remember that bikini that you haven’t been able to wear for years?
 Take that out of your closet and use it as a visual reminder of what you are working towards.
 Many personal trainers tell their clients to do this and use a piece of clothing to serve as a reminder of their goal they want to achieve.

 An excellent way to motivate you to continue to lose that weight is to use dumbbells that equal the total weight that you lose every week.
 It may feel like your lifting custom showcases, but this will surely be enough of a deterrent for putting another five chocolate bars in your mouth.